maxcrees/tbl.typ/README.typ

 = Introduction <intro>
 Typst @Typst is "a new markup-based typesetting system that is powerful and easy to learn."
-While Typst provides a built-in `table()` function, it does not currently support more advanced features such as row spans and column spans, fine-grain control of borders, or complex cell alignments.
-Pg Biel's `tablex` project @tablex.typ provides many of these features.
-However, it remains the case that writing a table using either `table()` or `tablex()` can require rather verbose syntax.
+While Typst provides a built-in `table()` function, it can require rather verbose syntax.

 The `tbl.typ` project is an effort to allow the expression of rich tables in Typst using a more terse syntax.
 This syntax comes from a